lucidrains/imagen-pytorch/README.md

 - [x] add dynamic thresholding
 - [x] add dynamic thresholding DALLE2 and video-diffusion repository as well
 - [x] allow for one to set T5-large (and perhaps small factory method to take in any huggingface transformer)
+- [x] add the lowres noise level with the pseudocode in appendix, and figure out what is this sweep they do at inference time
 - [ ] separate unet into base unet and SR3 unet
 - [ ] build whatever efficient unet they came up with
-- [ ] add the noise level conditioning with the pseudocode in appendix, and figure out what is this sweep they do at inference time
 - [ ] port over some training code from DALLE2
 - [ ] figure out if learned variance was used at all, and remove it if it was inconsequential
 - [ ] switch to continuous timesteps instead of discretized, as it seems that is what they used for all stages